ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 * vMotion: 'dpg-vmotion'; VLAN 200
 * vSAN: 'dpg-vsan'; VLAN 300

-To create a Port Group:
+To create a Port Group in distributed switch:

 1. On the vSphere Client Home page, click Networking and navigate to the distributed switch.
 2. Right-click the distributed switch and select Distributed port group > New distributed port group.